 TL;DR

-A dental practice with 3 front-desk staff was missing 37% of incoming calls, costing roughly $12,000/month in lost patients.
-After deploying an AI voice receptionist from Tedca, missed calls dropped to 7%, appointment bookings increased 3x, and the practice recovered an estimated $9,600/month in previously lost revenue.
-Total deployment time: 12 business days.
+A dental practice with 3 front-desk staff was missing 37% of incoming calls — roughly $12,000/month walking out the door.
+After we deployed an AI voice receptionist, missed calls dropped to 7%, bookings tripled, and the practice recovered an estimated $9,600/month.
+Took 12 business days to set up.

 80%